gracehartzell/raphael-js/raphael.md

 // Method 2:
 let canvas = new Raphael(element, width, height);
 ```
+The sites that I found varied as to whether you should do all javascript inside the HTML file or add an external, I chose to do it externally.

 Building my first Raphael creation:
     1. Created a canvas on the HTML page for my design to be displayed.